rodeloescueta/attio-api/memory-bank/activeContext.md

 3. Using Marked.js for markdown rendering
 4. Helmet for security headers
 5. Planning to use Let's Encrypt for SSL
+6. Using systemd for process management
+7. Implementing load balancer for SSL termination

 ## Open Questions

 1. Which e-signature library to use?
-2. How to handle SSL certificate management in Lightsail?
+2. What backup strategy to implement in Lightsail?
 3. What PDF generation approach to take?
-4. How to manage environment variables in production?
+4. How to handle automatic scaling if needed?
+5. What monitoring metrics are most important?

 ## Dependencies